South side mom develops stutter, other neurological issues post COVID

 Wood is self-quarantining and after meeting with doctors at Johns Hopkins virtually, she hopes to enroll in a global study of neurological issues in some post COVID-19 patients.

 On Aug.
-16, doctors at Community Health Hospital ordered new MRI images of Wood's brain, checking for clues as to what may be wrong.
+16, doctors at Community Health Network ordered new MRI images of Wood's brain, checking for clues as to what may be wrong.

 Some of her other issues are more common, like continued shortness of breath.
 She was on oxygen for three months.
 Now that she's free of that, she uses a nebulizer and an inhaler.